vitalik/django-ninja/docs/docs/tutorial/crud.md

 **CRUD**  - **C**reate, **R**etrieve, **U**pdate, **D**elete are the four basic functions of persistent storage.

-This example will show you how to implement these functions with **Django Ninja**
+This example will show you how to implement these functions with **Django Ninja**.

-Let's say you have the following django models that you need to perform these operations with:
+Let's say you have the following Django models that you need to perform these operations on:

 ```Python